Pierre DuMaine

-Roland Pierre DuMaine (August 2, 1931 – June 13, 2019) was an American prelate of the Roman Catholic Church.
-He served as the first bishop of the Diocese of San José in California from 1981 to 1999.
+Roland Pierre DuMaine (August 2, 1931 – June 13, 2019) was an American Catholic prelate who served as the first bishop of San José in California from 1981 to 1999.
 He also served as an auxiliary bishop of the Archdiocese of San Francisco in California from 1978 to 1981.

 Biography

 Early life

 DuMaine was born in Paducah, Kentucky, on August 2, 1931.
 DuMaine attended St. Joseph College in Mountain View, California and Saint Patrick's Seminary in Menlo Park, California.

-DuMaine was ordained a priest of the Archdiocese of San Francisco on June 15, 1957.
+DuMaine was ordained a priest of the Archdiocese of San Francisco at the Cathedral of St. Mary of the Assumption in San Francisco on June 15, 1957.
 DuMaine earned his Doctor of Education degree at the Catholic University of America in Washington, D.C., in 1961, where he served as assistant professor until 1963.

 From 1963 through 1965, DuMaine taught at Junípero Serra High School in San Mateo.
 He then served as assistant superintendent and superintendent of schools for the archdioceses from 1965 to 1978.
-He was named prelate of honor on July 18, 1972.
+He was named prelate of honor by the Vatican on July 18, 1972.

 Auxiliary Bishop of San Francisco

-DuMaine was named an auxiliary bishop of the Archdiocese of San Francisco and consecrated in San Francisco, California on June 29, 1978.
+DuMaine was named an auxiliary bishop of San Francisco by Pope Paul VI on April 24, 1978.
+He was consecrated at the Cathedral of St. Mary of the Assumption in San Francisco, California on June 29, 1978, by Archbishop John Raphael Quinn.
 He was the founding director of Catholic Television Network in Menlo Park from 1978 to 1981.

 Bishop of San Jose

-On January 27, 1981, DuMaine was named by Pope John Paul II the first bishop of the new Diocese of San Jose, where he was installed on March 18, 1981.
+On January 27, 1981, DuMaine was named by Pope John Paul II the first bishop of the Diocese of San Jose, where he was installed on March 18, 1981.